Te Kopahou Reserve: Features

 The peak Te Kopahou (485 metres) is to the south-west, along the ridgeline.
 Most of the land in the reserve is administered by the Wellington City Council.

-Red Rocks/ Pariwhero
+Pariwhero / Red Rocks

-There is a flat walking track along the beach from the Owhiro Bay entrance to Te Kopahou Reserve, past an old quarry and a small group of historic cottages from the early 1900s, and beyond the distinctive Red Rocks to Devil's Gate at Sinclair Head.
+There is a flat walking track along the beach from the Owhiro Bay entrance to Te Kopahou Reserve, past an old quarry and a small group of historic cottages from the early 1900s, to the Red Rocks Scientific Reserve and beyond the distinctive red rocks to Devil's Gate at Sinclair Head.
 This is the location of a colony of New Zealand fur seals (Kekeno).

 Track development plan

 In 2020 and 2021, the Wellington City Council consulted with the community over a draft long-term plan for the development of tracks in Te Kopahou Reserve.

 In popular culture

 In 2021, the scenery of Te Kopahou Reserve was used as the main visual backdrop in a music video by the locally based artist Lake South, for his track Townbelt.